ThinkDataEd/student/docs/unit1/lesson2.md

 5. <strong style="color: red;">Organize the data from all 8 stick figures into a visual that you think represents the data.</strong>

-6. The images below are posters created by IDS students of the Stick Figure's Data:
+6. The images below are representations of the Stick Figures' Data created by previous IDS students:<iframe src="https://drive.google.com/file/d/1a3xup47akWvHuXnCLvpkf3A4aIRGpJ2I/preview" width="640" height="480"></iframe>
-<strong style="color: blue;">Insert a google doc with the pictures of student posters.</strong>

-7. As you look at the posters:
+7. As you look at the representations:

-    100. <strong style="color: red;">Describe some similarities among the team posters.
+    100. <strong style="color: red;">Describe some similarities among the team posters and your visualization.
 Were the data organized in similar ways?</strong>

-    100. <strong style="color: red;">Describe some differences among the team posters.
-How were the data organized differently across teams?</strong>
+    100. <strong style="color: red;">Describe some differences among the team posters and your visualization.
+How were the data organized differently across the visualizations?</strong>

     100. <strong style="color: red;">What information was available about the stick figures on each card?</strong>